Source article credit to : https://www.facebook.com/TaksuUbudBali/posts/1853938157968691

 Magnesium is great for a whole lot of things, and it also happens to be a natural bronchodilator.
 Bronchodilators are agents that relax your bronchioles, tiny breathing tubes inside of your lungs.
 Magnesium can be taken internally as Magneisum Sulfate (also known as Epson salt) or preferably however it does have a laxative effect and should be used wisely and with discretion.
 Magnesium Ascorbate is preferable for internal use if available.
 Magnesium oil (Magnesium Chloride) is very effective when used on the skin for transdermal absorbtion.
 We have several Magnesium Oil massages and reflexology services at Taksu which are intended for deep relaxation and stress reduction however with current vog conditions they can be beneficial for supporting healthy respiratory functions.

 Eating fresh pineapple which naturally contains the enzyme bromelain can assist in balancing histamine levels.

 Take your COPD or asthma medicines as prescribed.

 Bend forward at the waist slightly to make it easier to breathe.

 Practice breathing exercises indoors to keep your lungs as healthy as possible.
 With your lips almost closed, breathe in through your nose and out through your mouth.
 This is called pursed-lip breathing.
 Or, breathe deeply through your nose into your belly without moving your chest.
 This is called diaphragmatic breathing.

-Stay alert, be prepared, stay healthy!
+Stay Safe, be prepared, stay healthy!